tenancy/docs/docs/hyn/5.4/commands.md

     }
 }
 ```
-You can only tinker on one database at a time, therefore, the `website_id` needs to be a required option.
-Utilizing the `AddWebsiteFilterOnCommand` trait available in the Tenancy package would not work in this instance; it is tailored to run processes on multiple websites and makes the `website_id` parameter optional.
+You can only tinker on one database at a time.
+Therefore the `website_id` needs to be a required option.
+Utilizing the `AddWebsiteFilterOnCommand` trait available in the Tenancy package would not work in this instance as it is tailored to run processes on multiple websites and makes the `website_id` parameter optional.

 Second, create a new console command `TinkerCommand` that uses the trait above.